 3rd generation (MK3) | 2012-2018 |

-Understanding the different generations of the Ford Focus is pivotal for potential buyers.
+Understanding the different generations of the Ford Focus is crucial for potential buyers.
 As with most vehicles, each generation brings about significant changes – be it in design, technology, or performance.

 Ford Focus Best, Neutral and Worst Years

-To determine the best and worst years for the Ford Focus, our analysis and categorizations take into account a broad range of factors, including but not limited to:
+To determine the finest and worst years for the Ford Focus, our inquiry and categorizations take into account a broad range of factors, including but not limited to:

 - Owner-reported reliability (surveys)